chef/chef-web-docs/chef_master/source/supermarket.rst

    ERROR: Error uploading cookbook my_cookbook to the Opscode Cookbook Site: SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed.
 Increase log verbosity (-VV) for more information.

-this is because Chef server version 12.0 (and higher) enforces SSL by default when sharing cookbooks.
+this is because Chef Server version 12.0 (and higher) enforces SSL by default when sharing cookbooks.
 A private Chef Supermarket uses self-signed certificates by default.
 Use the ``knife ssl fetch`` and ``knife ssl check`` commands to resolve this error.

 First fetch the SSL certificate for the private Chef Supermarket: